williexu/pql/README.md

 ### Installing

-The `pql` client tool can be installed in a couple ways.
 If you have a working golang installation, you can get a working install with

     go get github.com/wkalt/pql/pql
     go get github.com/junegunn/fzf

-`fzf` is a fuzzy file finder that `pql shell` uses for reverse history search.
+`fzf` is a fuzzy file finder that `pql shell` uses for command history search.
 If you would prefer a deb package, you can grab one from the releases tab that will provide both binaries.
 If you'd rather get binaries, there are binaries for both `pql` and `fzf` in the release tarball on the same page.